Top 10 affordable car insurance companies for teen drivers

 Available Discounts for Teen Drivers

-- Youthful Driver Discount: Savings for unmarried drivers under 21 who live with their parents
+- Youthful driver discount: This offers a saving for unmarried drivers under 21 who live with their parents.

 Unique Features for Teen Drivers

-Pros: Consistently lowest rates in states where available Exceptional customer service ratings Unique Rate Lock feature Strong financial stability (A+ rating from AM Best)
+Pros: Always the lowest rates in the state where they are available Outstanding rating for customer service Unique features Strong financial stability (A++ rating from AM Best)

-Cons: Limited availability (only 12 states and DC) No usage-based insurance program No specific good student discount
+Cons: Limited availability only in 12 states and DC No special discount for good students No usage-based insurance policy

 Check Erie Insurance Availability